prsephton/paintmixer/README.md

 The program is saying to first mix 1 gram of cyan and 1 gram of magenta.
 Then mix those 2 grams with anothert 8 grams of white to produce 10 grams of final mixture, with 80% white, 10% cyan and 10% magenta.
 In the reflective colour model, this means that
-90% of incoming cyan wavelength will be reflected (80% white includes all colours including cyan + 10% cyan = 90%), and the same for the magenta wavelength.
+90% of incoming white light cyan wavelength will be reflected (80% white includes all colours including cyan + 10% cyan = 90%), and the same for the magenta wavelength.
 There is also an 80% reflection for all colours in the spectrum.
 The resulting colur will be a lavender blue (R: 229, G: 229, B: 255 or #e5e5ff).

-Remember that this assumes equal pigment strengths, and that cyan and magenta are the perfect primaries.
+Remember that this assumes equal pigment strengths, and that cyan and magenta pigments are the perfect primaries.
 Nevertheless, it should be plain that the program is producing the appropriate instructions, given these rather idealistic conditions.
 Things become a lot more messy in the real world.

 ## Features